Marak/ayyo-wars/ReadMe.md

 ## About

 This repository is a fresh attempt of our project which has been in development for several years.
 We decided on a clean rewrite using [Geoffrey](https://github.com/Marak/ayyo-wars/tree/master/lib/Geoffrey) and to make the project open-source.
-The following game elements designed and planned for our Beta release:
+The following game elements are designed and planned for our Beta release:

  - Online Multiplayer Battles
  - Epic Local Play